 Preheat the oven to 220C/425F/Gas 7/200C Fan.

-Either lightly grease or line a large flat baking tray with a sheet of baking paper.
+Line a large baking tray with baking paper.

 Add the caster sugar and stir through.